-- founded My Reviewers, a software program, and secured $3M in funding for its development
+- founded My Reviewers, a software program in 2008.

 - directed the first-year composition program at USF between 2003 and 2018

-- Distinguished Book Award for College Writing Online, 2004.
-Computers and Composition
+- Distinguished Book Award for College Writing Online.
+Computers and Composition.
+2004

-- Teaching and Learning Innovator Award for My Reviewers, 2006.
-Campus Technology
+- Teaching and Learning Innovator Award for My Reviewers.
+Campus Technology.
+2006

 - Writing Program Certificate of Excellence Award.
-College Composition and Communication & NCTE
+College Composition and Communication & NCTE, 2011/2012

 - USF Excellence in Undergraduate Teaching Award, 1996